English majors and minors should consult course cycle before registering for any course.

 EN101.13 Understanding Literature: The Literature Laboratory

 In this course we will conduct a series of literary experiments, working individually and collectively within a laboratory format, to discover how literary texts work.
 At the core of our investigations we will test a simple but potentially transformative hypothesis, namely that what matters most about literary texts is not the meanings they contain, but the ideas they generate; that novels, poems, plays and short stories are not coded messages to be deciphered, but mechanisms designed to produce ideas in their readers.
-Through our experiments in the “literature laboratory” we will gain essential insights about our responses to texts—why the struggle to find a text’s “deeper” meaning is fundamentally misguided, how to tell a strong reading from a weak one, and why developing the capacity to admire what we cannot at first understand is crucial to the work of interpretation.
+Through our experiments in the “literature laboratory” we will gain essential insights about our responses to texts—why the struggle to find a work’s “deeper” meaning is fundamentally misguided, how to tell a strong reading from a weak one, and why developing the capacity to admire what we cannot at first understand is crucial to the work of interpretation.
 A rigorous introduction to the study, interpretation, and appreciation of literature, this course will also serve to develop analytical skills that are the basis of advanced work in many professional fields as well as in the academic disciplines of the humanities, sciences, and social sciences.

-EN 201.02 Major Writers: English Literature
+Major Writers: English

+Major Writers: English.
 Growing Up Modern.